fbarez/fbarez.github.io/_pages/research.md

 My research focuses on ensuring AI systems are safe, reliable, and beneficial as they grow more advanced.
 I work on techniques including but not limited to:

 - Interpretability and explainability to reveal how AI systems function, make decisions, and process information.
-This sheds light on their capabilities and limitations compared to human cognition.

 - Safety and alignment mechanisms so systems continue behaving reliably even as they become more autonomous.